ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/03-RBasics.md

 > {: .solution}
 {: .challenge}

 Similar to using the **matrix** function, we can use the **data.frame** function to create 2D data tables.
-Remeber that these are simply a collection of vectors that all have the same (equal) length.
+Remember that these are simply a collection of vectors that all have the same (equal) length.
 An interesting difference between data frames and matrices is that data frames can be a collection of vectors each with different data types, but matrices require all the row and column vectors of data to be the same type.

 ~~~
 # examine the documentation for the c function in R